Ignacy Potocki: Final years

 Following the victory of the Targowica Confederation and the abrogation of the May 3rd Constitution, Potocki emigrated from the Polish–Lithuanian Commonwealth, settling in Leipzig.
 Together with Tadeusz Kościuszko, he proposed a plan for a French-Polish alliance of republics, that was however not met with much support in France.
 He co-authored a work with Hugo Kołłątaj, On the Adoption and Fall of the Polish Constitution of 3 May (O ustanowieniu i upadku Konstytucji Polskiej 3-go Maja, 1793).

 Potocki participated in preparations for the Kościuszko Uprising of 1794.
-In early April he left Leipzig and arrived in Kraków.
-He was involved in unsuccessful diplomatic negotiations with various foreign powers, in a vain attempt to gain support for the insurgents.
+In early April, he left Leipzig and arrived in Kraków.
+He was involved in unsuccessful diplomatic negotiations with various foreign powers in a vain attempt to gain support for the insurgents.
 During the Uprising he served as a member of the Supreme National Council (Rada Najwyższa Narodowa), as a chief of its diplomatic department.
 Upon suppression of the Uprising, instead of emigrating again, he took part in the surrender negotiations, which gained him respect in many quarters.
-Eventually on 21 December 1794 he was imprisoned by the Tsarist Russian authorities.
+Eventually, on 21 December 1794, he was imprisoned by the Tsarist Russian authorities.
 He has lost most of his wealth following the Uprising, as most of his estates were confiscated.
-Near the end of his life he would be troubled by his inability to pay off debts from the 1780s.
+Near the end of his life, he would be troubled by his inability to pay off debts from the 1780s.

 Released in 1796, following the death of Catherine the Great, Potocki retired to Kurów, Puławy county (central Poland).
 There he devoted himself to historical studies, publishing several books, translations and commentaries.
 He also wrote poems, but those were never published during his lifetime.
 Historians still debate over his potential authorship of several anonymous works (primarily political brochures).
 He distanced himself from activists discussing a new insurrection, but was nonetheless arrested and imprisoned by the Austrian authorities again in the years 1798–1800.
 In 1801 he joined the Warsaw Scientific Society.
 He returned to politics shortly after much of Galicia was liberated by Napoleon and attached to the Duchy of Warsaw.
 During the negotiations with Napoleon in Dresden he contracted severe diarrhea and died on 30 August 1809.
 He was buried in Wilanów.

-He had no direct descendants, his only surviving daughter, Krystyna, (born 1778) died in 1800.
+He had no direct descendants; his only surviving daughter, Krystyna (born 1778), died in 1800.
 His reduced estates were inherited by a nephew, Aleksander Potocki.

 Remembrance

-In private life, he is said to have had a weakness for gambling, but he also had a reputation of an honest reformer, who puts the good of the country above his own.
+In private life, he is said to have had a weakness for gambling, but he also had a reputation as an honest reformer who puts the good of the country above his own.

 He is one of the figures immortalized in Jan Matejko's 1891 painting, Constitution of 3 May 1791.